Keep being updated with phanganist.com by following our Facebook page.

 Thailand removed certain parts of cannabis from the narcotics list late last year.
 Parts of a plant with high amounts of tetrahydrocannabinol or THC, a psychoactive component, is still classified as Category 5 narcotics.

 According to deputy government spokesperson Traisulee Traisoranakul, 2,500 households in Thailand and 251 provincial hospitals have legally grown 15,000 cannabis plants so far.
 She says the authorities have to seek approval from those interested in growing cannabis.
+Licenses to grow cannabis can be obtained by universities, community businesses, and those in the medical industry.

 "By partnering with provincial hospitals for medical use, everybody has the right to grow marijuana."